mikkelson/visualsoft-php-soap-api/README.md

 ## Hello World

-This call returns the string `Hello World` if successfully, useful to test your API connectivity.
+This call returns the string `Hello World` if successful, useful to test your API connectivity.

 ```php
 $vs->helloWorld();